Typical employee annual leave entitlements in the UK

 • Term-time workers

-It's important to note that while most workers are entitled to 5.6 weeks paid holiday a year, the number of days holiday they actually get can vary depending on how many days a week they work.
+It's important to note that while most workers are entitled to 5.6 weeks paid holiday a year, the number of days holiday they get can vary depending on how many days a week they work.
+For part-time workers, read our guide on Holiday entitlements for part-time workers.

 Other statutory rights of holiday entitlements